Fred Smoot: Personal life

 Smoot has advocated for the passage of the FIT Kids Act, federal legislation that would require school districts to report on students' physical activity while also distributing health and nutritional information.

+Smoot is an analyst for the Washington Commanders featured weekly on "Command Center" also starting former Washington players such as Logan Paulsen, Santana Moss, London Fletcher, and Brian Mitchell.
+He is also well known for his success in podcasting being a recurring talent for both "Command Center Podcast," and "Get Loud! with Jenks and Smoot," both of which have been nominated for multiple People's Choice Podcast Awards including Best Sports Podcast, Best Overall Podcast (Command Center Podcast) and Best Comedy Podcast (Get Loud! with Jenks and Smoot).

-Smoot signed with Barstool Sports in January 2025 to appear on their football programming for the 2025-2026 season.
+Smoot signed with Barstool Sports in January 2025 to appear on their football programming for the 2025–2026 season.

-Domestic violence accusation

-On November 25, 2014, Smoot was arrested by the Loudoun County Sheriff's Office on a domestic abuse charge by his former girlfriend, Valerie Jackson.
-Smoot was officially cleared of all charges on January 6, 2015.

 Civil misdemeanor charge

 On August 10, 2023, Smoot surrendered himself to the Loudoun County sheriff's department and arrested on a civil misdemeanor charge of "failure to comply with a support obligation".
 Smoot claimed to be initially unaware of his arrest warrants due to them being sent to an address where he no longer lived.
 Smoot was released by the sheriff's department the following day.